-Pulse is a multi-layer “Pay for Performance” Network that seeks to align marketing costs of seller with progressively increasing levels of prospect engagement.
+Pulse is a multi-layer “Pay for Performance” Network that seeks to align marketing costs of seller with progressively increasing levels of buyer engagement.
 We plan to support the following models

 Experts in specific categories can contribute knowledge in the form of articles, how-to-guides, and through specific 1:1

 Experts get paid based on their Pulse IQ engagement scores for specific intents; they get rewards for knowledge contributions to the community.